-Nice tramways are transforming the city, making it greener, less stressful and more modern.
+Nice tramways have transformed the city, making it greener, less stressful and more modern.
 Gone are the days of bumper-to-bumper cars, slow travel on a city bus and endless waits for night buses.
-After years of planning and construction, Nice's tram network is set to become the centrepiece of a radically overhauled public transport system that will do everything to discourage cars in the city centre.
+After years of planning and construction, Nice's tram network is now fully operational!
+It includes three tramway lines that run north-south and east-west from early morning to late at night.

 Table of Contents

 Ligne 1 was the first tramway line, opening in 2008 and extended in 2013.
 It swoops down from north Nice and then heads east with stops near the train station and old Nice.
 Then came Ligne 2 which connects the Airport with Nice's Port Lympia, traversing central Nice.
 It connects with Ligne 1 at Jean Medecin on the eponymous avenue and at Garibaldi.
 Around the same time Ligne 3 opened connecting the Airport with Saint Isidore, stopping at Allianz, Nice's sports stadium.
 It connects with Ligne 2 at the airport, Grands Arenas, Paul Montel and Digue des Francais.

 As part of the plan discourage cars in the city centre, motorists are invited to leave their cars in special ParcAzur lots where parking is free upon presentation of a round-trip tram ticket.
 You can use any multi-voyage card or purchase a a round-trip ticket within the ParcAzur lot.

 The last stop is indicated on the front of the tram.
 For Ligne 1, choose "Hopital Pasteur" to head east and north or "Henri Sappia" to head north.
 For Ligne 2, choose "CADAM" or "Airport T1/T2" or "Port Lympia" to hit all stops in those directions.
 For Ligne 3, choose Aeroport Terminal 2 or Saint Isidore.
 The tramway stops at all stops all the time.